BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 > Documentation is a set of documents provided on paper, or online, or on digital or analogue media, such as audio tape or CDs.
 Examples are user guides, white papers, on-line help, quick-reference guides.
 Paper or hard-copy documentation has become less common. ~ [Wikipedia](https://en.wikipedia.org/wiki/Documentation)

 Documentation serves as the official guide of a particular programming language, framework, library, or technology.
-The best place to get the first-hand resource on a specific issue is to check the technology's official help guide.
-You might have misconfigured something, installed some wrong package, or forgot to import something, and to read the docs of the tech responsible for the bug will help you find a fix quickly.
+The best place to get first-hand resource on a specific issue is to check the technology's official help guide.
+You might have misconfigured something, installed some wrong package, forgot to import something and reading the tech's docs responsible for the bug will help you find a fix quickly.
 Recently I was working on a Gatsby project, and I ran into some console errors and a blank white page in production; meanwhile, this didn't occur in development.

 ```
 TypeError: t.test is not a function
 ```

 So vague, right?
-After identifying the bug location, reading the docs, and trying out several fixes, I discovered that in the gatsby google analytics plugin configuration, I left the array meant to avoid sending pageview hits from custom paths empty.
+After identifying the bug location, reading the docs, and trying out several fixes, I discovered that in the gatsby google analytics plugin configuration; I left the array meant to avoid sending pageview hits from custom paths empty.

 ```
 plugins: [